KTANE-MODS/Music-Manager-Tutorial/README.md

 Music Manager allows you to add custom background songs that can play during Setup, Gameplay, and when a bomb explodes or is defused.

+## Disclaimer

+I did not make this mod nor am I mataining it.
+This is just a guide on how to get it working.
+If you notice something is wrong or something could be added, DM on discord, `blckhawker`.

+## Guide

 1. Subscribe to [Music Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=1307302019&searchtext=music+manager) on the Steam Workshop
 2. Launch the game at least once with the mod installed.
 3. Close the game